 Juneteenth, also known as Jubilee Day, Emancipation Day or Freedom Day, celebrates the end of slavery in the United States.

-It honors the day on June 19, 1865 when Union troops arrived in Galveston, Texas to enforce what the Emancipation Proclamation declared almost two years earlier: that all enslaved people in Texas and the United States be freed.
+It honors the day on June 19, 1865, when Union troops arrived in Galveston, Texas, to enforce what the Emancipation Proclamation declared almost two years earlier: that all enslaved people in Texas and the United States be freed.

 Learn more about the history and significance of this day at Juneteenth.com.

 Through our partnership with NABA, Robert Half is making valuable connections that support our efforts to diversify our workforce.
-“Our partnership with NABA can help us attract more diverse talent internally and externally, which will have a significant and lasting impact on our teams, our company and our customers,” says Josh Howarth, Robert Half district president, who is leading our partnership with NABA as an executive sponsor.
+“Our partnership with NABA can help us attract more diverse talent internally and externally, which will have a significant and lasting impact on our teams, our company and our customers,” says Josh Howarth, Robert Half district president, who leads our partnership with NABA as an executive sponsor.

 National Urban League (NUL)

 Robert Half’s partnership with NUL began in late 2020.
 NUL supports many programs designed to address social inequality and racial injustice.
 Our key focus areas for partnering with NUL include career services, community involvement, workforce development opportunities and volunteerism.